 Lee Mack is one of the UK’s most recognisable and celebrated comics.
 His relentless determination to have fun is marvellously infectious, and leaves his audiences exhausted by laughter.
 His energy, finely crafted one-liners, and quick ad-libs create an elusive star quality.
 He is the winner of three British Comedy Awards.

-The 8th series of Lee’s sitcom Not Going Out aired in early 2017 on BBC One.
+The 9th series of Lee’s sitcom Not Going Out is expected to air in early 2018 on BBC One.
 The show has won the RTS Break-Through Award and the Gold Rose d’Or award for Best Sitcom.
-With the 9th and 10th series already commissioned, Not Going Out is currently the longest-running sitcom on British television.
+With the 10th series already commissioned, Not Going Out is currently the longest-running sitcom on British television.

-In his West End stage debut, Lee can currently be seen starring in Molière’s The Miser opposite Griff Rhys Jones, which runs at the Garrick Theatre until 3rd June 2017.
+In 2017, Lee made his West End stage debut by starring in Molière’s The Miser opposite Griff Rhys Jones at the Garrick Theatre.
 “It may be the comic’s theatrical debut, but nobody else owns the quicksilver, audience-baiting looseness here with such ease and intimacy.”
 Dominic Maxwell for The Times.

 As well as being one of the best-known comedy faces on television, Lee is a brilliant stand-up.
 In the autumn of 2014, Lee toured with his first live stand-up show in four years, Hit the Road Mack.
 The tour included ten sold-out performances at the legendary Hammersmith Apollo and was filmed for DVD (released in November of that year).